Dietro le Case Vineyard

 The soil behind the houses is very special: calcareous, with big lime stones, it is fresh and light, and contains amazing quantity of minerals.
 The long roots of an old vine can deeply penetrate that light soil, searching for water in the lowest layers.

 Less than 1 mile from the ocean, the vines absorb the salinity of the air and suck the same salt from the soil.
 Salinity, more than just minerality, gives the berries their special taste.
 Imagine you are eating a steak: there is a big difference in taste if you add salt or not!
-This is what happens to our wines (not just Dietro le Case, but here it is even more evident due to the age and to the long adaptation of the vines to their terroir): salt enhances your perception of the taste, and prolongs the mineral sensations on the finish.
+This is what happens to our wines (not just Dietro le Case, but here it is even more evident due to the age and to the long adaptation of the vines to their terroir): the salt enhances flavor perception, and prolongs the mineral sensations on the finish.

-40 years is a beautiful age for a vineyard: it is now finally in balance with the environment, and it harmonically interacts with all other living beings.
+Old vineyards are beautiful living beings: they are finally in balance with the environment, and can harmonically interact with all other organisms.
 Insects, flowers, animals, herbs: everything here is part of the same microcosm and functional to others’ lives.

-But it is also an age when you don’t expect to live more than you have lived.
+But getting older causes fragility.
 To preserve and protect the genetic variations and the different evolution of this unique vineyard, we decided to reproduce it selecting the best vines from 3 different phenotypes, using the traditional technique of grafting the old wood on new rootstocks.

-It took three years to have a new vineyard of Inzolia, and probably it will take three more years before all plants take roots.
-But I am now sure that Dietro le Case will survive for many years to come.
+It took us three years to have a new vineyard of Inzolia, and probably it will take three more years before all plants take roots.
+But I am now sure that Dietro le Case genetic uniqueness will survive for many years to come.